-The Trustees considered the financial performance of the Trust in 2019, in addition to relevant criteria described in more detail below and believe that the executive compensation decisions reached are appropriate.
-The President and Chief Executive Officer, Chief Financial Officer and the other qualifying most highly compensated executive officers (as defined in the regulation under the Securities Act (Ontario) of the Trust (the "Named Executive Officers" or "NEOs") did not have personal quantitative or qualitative goals set for 2019, however the Trustees had approved a budget target for funds from operations for the Trust for 2019 which was met.
+The Trustees considered the financial performance of the Trust in 2020, in addition to relevant criteria described in more detail below and believe that the executive compensation decisions reached are appropriate.
+The President and Chief Executive Officer, Chief Financial Officer and the other qualifying most highly compensated executive officers (as defined in the regulation under the Securities Act (Ontario) of the Trust (the "Named Executive Officers" or "NEOs") did not have personal quantitative or qualitative goals set for 2020, however the Trustees had approved a budget target for funds from operations for the Trust for 2020 which was not met.

 As a policy, salaries and incentives are reviewed from time to time.
-For 2019, Named Executive Officers, except the President and Chief Executive Officer, received an increase of approximately 2.50%.
-Short-term incentives paid to NEOs and management, excluding the Chief Executive Officer, in 2019 averaged 52.0% (2018 - 55.0%) of base salary.
+For 2020, Named Executive Officers, received an average 2.5% base salary increase.
+Short-term incentives paid to NEOs and management, excluding the Chief Executive Officer, in 2020 averaged 42.0% (2019 -52.0%) of base salary.